-Build a YouTube Channel That Pays You — Without Showing Your Face
+Build a YouTube Channel That Pays You With Consistent Short-Form Video

 YouTube is the only short-form platform that shares meaningful ad revenue with creators.
-Faceless channels in finance, business, motivation, and education are earning $2,000–8,000 per month from Shorts ad revenue alone.
+Channels publishing consistent short-form video in finance, business, motivation, and education are earning $2,000–8,000 per month from Shorts ad revenue alone.
 SyncStudio provides the consistent publishing pipeline to get there.

 The platform comparison that matters most.